Adobe-Marketing-Cloud/aem-scf-sample-components-customize/README.md

 This sample is designed to work with whatever SRP is configured in the system.
 The above examples are using JSRP, but MSRP or ASRP would work identically.

-Custom search can be done with curl http://localhost:4503/content/acme/en/projects.html?filter=<FILTER>
+Custom search can be done with curl http://localhost:4503/content/acme/en/projects.html?filter=<FILTER>&sort=<CATEGORY>:<ORDER>

-Valid filters are:
+Valid filters are of the form: title:<OPERATION><SEARCH STRING>, description:<OPERATION><SEARCH STRING>
-title:<title-search-text>
-description:<description-search-text>
-title:<title-search-text>,description:<description-search-text>
+<OPERATION> can be a "." to add the search string to the filer by a "and" operation or it can be "|" to add the search string to the filter by a "or" operation.

+For sorting, <CATEGORY> can be title or description.
+Order can be "asc" to sort the results alphabetically in ascending order or "desc" to sort the results in descending order.